mmeerrkkaa/openrouter-kit/README.md

 async function runConversation() {
   await chatWithHistory('My favorite color is blue.');
-  await chatWithHistory('What is my favorite color?'); // Model should remember await client.destroy(); // Cleanup
+  await chatWithHistory('What is my favorite color?'); // The model should remember await client.destroy();
 }

 runConversation();